 - Sterilize your hive tool occasionally

-AFB is considered such a serious disease that many state apiary inspectors require that infected hives are burned!
-Other options may exist but the precise way to respond is complex and beyond the scope of this introductory article.
+AFB is considered such a serious disease that many state apiary inspectors require infected hives are burned!
+Other options may exist but the precise way to respond is complex and beyond the scope of this lesson.
 For many beekeepers, burning a hive and starting afresh is the only approach that will provide peace of mind that AFB spores are not present.